jstaursky/findscale/README.md

+UPDATE: Error on windows starting from ```gdk_pixbuf_new_from_file``` doesn't prevent compile but piano not displaying, linux build still builds fine.
+School has started so not sure when able to fix windows.

 # findscale #

 Simple gtk-based application that will display any musical scale in any key on instrument(s).
 I find this useful for improvising over a chord progression in some key I am unfamiliar with.
 Initially the only instrument will be piano, but will eventually add guitar and maybe some others.